 Adopt technology as a means of communication

 To enhance the physical and emotional well-being of seniors, caregivers should maintain consistent communication with them.
 With technology, communication has become easy, and there are different media like Omcare that you can adapt to interact with your aged loved ones.
-For example, you can teach them how to use social media to send you electronic mail, phone call, video call, photos, greeting cards, amongst other things that can be used to start a conversation.
+For example, you can teach them how to use social media to send you an email, phone call, video call, photos, and greeting cards, amongst other things that can be used to start a conversation.

 In addition, you could suggest that seniors help others going through a difficult time with their wealth of experience.
 This will improve their emotional well-being and provide a sense of self-accomplishment.

 There are different physical activities caregivers can introduce to seniors to boost their emotional and physical capacity.
 For example, engage them in activities such as yoga, water, aerobics, and dancing and ask them to take a walk frequently.
 This can help them to maintain a clear mind and reduce stress.

 If your loved one is recovering from an injury, physical activities can aid their recovery process and improve their overall well-being.
 Also, engaging in physical activities is a means of helping seniors maintain their weight and prevent putting on weight.

 Encourage them to spend time with friends and grandchildren

 Spending time with friends and grandchildren can contribute positively to aged people’s overall health.
 By spending time with friends, seniors can socialize with people who share the same mindset and opinion on matters of interest.
 Also, spending time with grandchildren can motivate seniors to share their experiences, nurture, enjoy life, and manage stress.
 However, it is advisable caregivers observe the senior’s mood and if they are enjoying the visit.